 Publications and Output

 Publications are sorted in alphabetical order, using the first author’s last name.
+Along with the bibliographical reference, you may find short summaries of the publication’s contents in English.

 - Achim, Viorel (2015): Munca forţată în Transnistria: “Organizarea muncii” evreilor şi romilor, decembrie 1942 – martie 1944.